Are Mesothelioma Settlements Taxable?

 These damages may be awarded through a personal injury or wrongful death lawsuit, and since they seek to pay victims for a physical injury or illness, they’re typically not subject to taxes by the IRS.

-In one mesothelioma case that went to court, the jury awarded our U.S. Navy veteran over $40 Million in compensatory damages against the defendant, Goodyear.
-Our client’s diagnosis completely changed his previously active lifestyle.
+In one mesothelioma case, the jury awarded a U.S. Navy veteran over $40 Million in compensatory damages against the defendant, Goodyear.
+Our client’s mesothelioma diagnosis completely changed his previously active lifestyle.

 "I want people out there to realize that there’s help, and they can get assistance and a mesothelioma settlement from these manufacturers that continue to use asbestos while knowing it’s dangerous for people."